robang74/roberto-a-foglietta/342-noi-siamo-i-palestinesi-del-futuro.md

 [!INFO]
 Il marito di Francesca Albanese è Massimiliano Calì, un economista senior che lavora per la Banca Mondiale, con incarico in Tunisia.
 In sintesi, Calì ha un interesse diretto nella questione economica e di sviluppo collegata all'Autorità Palestinese, non nel suo governo diretto, e ciò include il contesto della ricostruzione di Gaza con il coinvolgimento di attori internazionali. -- **Perplexity AI**
 [/INFO]

 +

+## The Italian way is fascinating the world

+Let's suppose there is an organisation that carries out surveillance as a means of crime prevention.
+Let's suppose that this organisation needs to maintain stable links with politicians, and in particular with the government, in order to exist.
+Let's suppose we live in a state where protecting the status quo is more important than the law (otherwise preventive surveillance would not exist, in principle).
+Let's suppose that in this state, criminal infiltration has been a structural element since the 1943 agreement between CIA and Mafia for U.S. troops landing coverage.

+In practice, in 20 years, it may happen that the "malavita" becomes the government, the police forces become Manzoni's Bravi, and politics (and their lackeys) become the front end of the malavita.
+It is enough to marginalise alternatives, silence criticism (aka intelligent people) and fascinating idiots (for elections votes, and in Italy dysfunctional illiteracy is above 37% of the adult population) to achieve a fascist and criminal state.
+Because where the malavita rules, imbeciles govern.

+Considering that the first Berlusconi government dated back to Q2/1994, it is a little more than a 30 years long developing plot in a whole generation time frame.
+Therefore this scenario is a collection of old sayings, with no novelty apart from information technology which allows arbitrary and ubiquitous surveillance.
+It makes perfect sense.
+Doesn't it?

+Only one piece is missing from this puzzle: what is the Italian structure's name which performs preemptive surveillance as a service?
+Well, I can guess that one with just one attempt.
+Although it is not so obvious, so many coincidences are so embarrassingly evident that it is hard to ignore them pretending they are just coincidences.

+- The system isn't broken, it is functioning exactly as it is supposed to by design.

+Europe should have saved the Italians from themselves, but in the end the Italian way of "&hairsp;*doing politics*&hairsp;" fascinated the world and Europe doesn't make an exception.
+By the way, Machiavelli -- who is universally recognised as the father of "modern politics" -- was Italian.
+Not a coincidence either, right?
+Although hard to admit, the world has been copycatting Italians since 1534: time to reclaim the IP rights, yup!

++